kermitdafrog8/tde-slackbuilds/README.md

 ---

 There are other command line options that can be used to set some build parameters:
+* TDE_MIRROR= - override the trinitydesktop.org geoIP redirector to use https - example, *https://mirrorservice.org/sites/trinitydesktop.org/trinity*.
+URLs @ https://www.trinitydesktop.org/mirrorstatus.php
 * BUILD= - sets the package build identifier, overriding the SlackBuild default of 1
-* USE_CMAKE_EDU=yes - to build tdeedu with cmake - see Core/tdeedu/README.
 * USE_CMAKE_MM=yes - to build tdemultimedia with cmake - see Core/tdemultimedia/README.
 * VERBOSE=1 - show command lines during cmake builds